ASSESSOR’S OFFICE

 PLANNING COMMISSION

 The Planning Commission meets on the second Tuesday of each month in the Fort Gratiot Municipal Center Gardendale Meeting Room, beginning at 7 PM.
-Click here for 2020 Planning Commission Information
+The Planning Commission must meet a minimum of four times per year, so please contact this office or visit the website for the agenda.
+If there are no proposals for the PC to review, a meeting may be cancelled.
+Click here to view 2024 Planning Commission information

 DEPARTMENT OF PUBLIC WORKS